GautierED/MyNFTs/README.md

 creating NFTs :
-- NFT smart contract with minting function, generate URI
+- NFT smart contract with minting function
-- generate images randomly from differents layers
+- generate images and metadata randomly from differents layers
-- add those NFTs to IPFS

 using Solidity / Hardhat / Ethers to create and deploy the smart contract , using https://github.com/HashLips/generative-art-node to generate random images